 As the largest provider of EMT education in the state, we recognize our responsibility to maintain safety, while continuing to offer vital EMS education.

-For safety purposes and to follow government guidelines, the administrative staff is working remotely and are available in-person by appointment only.
+For safety purposes and to follow government guidelines, we are observing social distancing, and proper sanitation guidelines.
 Office staff are always available by phone or email and are happy to answer questions and assist you in any way they can.

 BLS CPR Certifications are being offered in two ways:

 - Online with in-person skills pass off: students must register for a Skills Pass Off session after completing the online course with AHA.

 - In-person: students may sign up for a completely in-person BLS course with social-distancing, masks, and other safety precautions enforced.

 All courses starting after April 1st, 2021 will be held in-person at their respective campuses, on the scheduled dates and times listed on the registration page.
 We will return to a hybrid in-person/online format in the event of the Pandemic worsening.
 We will notify students of any changes to the course format in a timely manor.

 The Utah Bureau of EMS and NREMT have modified their requirements in order to more easily facilitate the certification of EMTs during the COVID-19 pandemic.
 More information about these modified requirements can be found on the websites for Utah BEMS and NREMT.
 Read more about our EMT classes and register here.